oracle/weblogic-kubernetes-operator/site/manually-creating-domain.md

 # Manually creating a WebLogic domain

-**ATTENTION EARLY ACCESS USERS** This page is not ready for general consumption yet, we have some rough notes in here, we are working on writing better doc for how to set up this integration.
+**PLEASE NOTE** This page is a work in progress, we have some rough notes in here, we are working on writing better doc for how to set up this integration.

 If creating the domain manually, using a WLST script for example, the domain must be configured to meet these requirements: